wishinghand/How-To-Get-Hired/slides.md

 ---
 ## Don't You Forget About Me
 - Don't let more than 4 days go by without a message contact
-- Dont' harass them, but just ask if they've had a look at your resume yet
+- Don't harass, just ask if they've had a look at your resume
-- You can quit if they've ghosted you for 14+ days
+- Only give up after 14+ days of no response

 ---
 ## Be Accessible